markqvist/Sideband/README.md

 On all Linux-based operating systems, Sideband is available as a `pipx`/`pip` package.
 This installation method **includes desktop integration**, so that Sideband will show up in your applications menu and launchers.

-#### Dependencies
-Depending on your system, you will first need to install a few dependencies for audio messaging and Codec2 support to work:
+You will first need to install a few dependencies for audio messaging and Codec2 support to work:

 ```bash
 # For Debian, Ubuntu and derivatives